HWeber-tech/emp_proving_ground_v1/docs/operations/timescale_failover_drills.md

    active drill configuration and feed the result into `operations.failover_drill.execute_failover_drill()`.

+The services bundle now exposes two additional helpers for operations teams:

+- `managed_manifest()` returns a redaction-safe summary of the Timescale, Redis, and Kafka connectors, including supervision state and configured topics.
+The manifest can be rendered directly in readiness dashboards without replicating redaction logic.
+- `connectivity_report(probes=...)` runs optional synchronous or asynchronous probes against the managed connectors, returning health-enriched manifest snapshots.
+Operators can inject bespoke Timescale, Redis, or Kafka pings and publish the resulting manifest to observability streams alongside failover metadata.

 By routing failover drills through the new helper, Tier-1 ingest deployments retain a consistent picture of which Timescale dimensions must participate in disaster-recovery simulations while ensuring all background workloads remain